Panera Bread: 2020s

+In September 2022, Panera announced that legacy St. Louis Bread Co. locations outside St. Louis City and St. Louis County would be rebranded as Panera when remodeled, with locations in the inner core of the metro retaining the Bread Co. name.
+One location in St. Louis County is named Panera as it is a prototype of the "Next Gen" restaurant design.

+In mid-2023, Panera moved its headquarters from Sunset Hills to Fenton, Missouri, downsizing the square footage by more than half.
+The move preceded two rounds of corporate layoffs in late 2023 and 2024.

+In December 2023, it was learned that Panera Bread confidentially filed to go public again.
+The company was last publicly traded in 2017 before being acquired by JAB Holding for $7.5 billion.

+On February 14, 2025, Ken Rosenthal, the founder of St. Louis Bread Company, died at age 81 due to complications from Alzheimer's disease.

+In March 2025, the company named Paul Carbone its new CEO.

+In July 2025, it was announced that the company was continuing a move begun in 2024 to a "par-baked" model for its restaurants, and closing down existing dough-making facilities and laying off employees.
+This model has restaurants receive partially-baked frozen bread which is finished in the store instead of freshly baked every day.
+The company has also been reportedly rolling back their "clean food guidelines" which previously advocated for stances against antibiotics and hormones, and for animal welfare.

 Social responsibility

 Panera Cares: non-profit restaurants

-In 2010, the company's nonprofit foundation created Panera Cares, a "Pay what you can" restaurant in its home market of St. Louis.
+In 2010, the company's nonprofit foundation created Panera Cares, a "Pay what you can", pay it forward (PIF), and traditional charitable behavior restaurant in its home market of St. Louis.
 CEO Ron Shaich based the idea on an NBC profile of the SAME Cafe in Denver, Colorado.
 It later expanded the concept to Dearborn, Michigan; Portland, Oregon; Chicago; and Boston.
 Several of their sites served 3,500 customers weekly.
 The Panera Cares in Chicago shut down at the end of January 2015.
 The Panera Cares in Portland, Oregon shut down at the end of June 2016.
 The original location near St. Louis closed in January 2018.
 The last location in Boston closed on February 15, 2019.

 Caged and cage-free eggs

 On November 5, 2015, Panera pledged that it would use only cage-free eggs in all of its stores by 2020.
 Panera also announced the addition of more plant-based proteins, such as edamame and organic quinoa, to its menu.
 At the time of the announcement, the company said it was 21% cage-free in the roughly 70 million eggs it used in 2015.
 In December 2016, it published its third animal welfare progress report, announcing new efforts to improve broiler chicken welfare.
 In 2021, Panera announced that it had transitioned to cage-free eggs for 65% of its egg supply but not yet the remaining 35%.